aarron-lee/gpd-win-tricks/README.md

   - suspend fixes in this repo doen't completely solve the suspend issues
 - Fan control is possible via Decky Plugin

+## GPD Win Mini

+Not confirmed, but most of the GPD Win 4 info applies to the Win mini, including the extra gyro fix.
+Still needs additional confirmation from more users

 # Resources

 HHD Decky Plugin - https://github.com/hhd-dev/hhd-decky